ecomp-shONgit/gpusearch/README.md

 # Usage

 Currently use the latest Version of python2!
-First test the if OpenGL related things and the GPU is configured well.

 Change to the folder of you extracted the github repository to.
+First test the OpenGL related things and the GPU configuration.

 Than run: